 Use the gallery on the live roulette summary page to select the version you want to play.

 What you may also find playing live, is that the time period between spins can differ significantly from one casino to the next.
-As a general rule, the ’for television’ games such as those offered at Smart Live and Supercasino take plenty of time between spins, while some of the other casinos can be notably faster.
+As a general rule, the ’for television’ games such as those offered at Supercasino take plenty of time between spins, while some of the other casinos can be notably faster.

 Also note that table limits differ significantly from one casino to the next.
 For a comparison of live roulette limits click here.

 No other casino game seems to have as many systems devised and advertised to help players win than roulette.
 Maybe this is because it is a reasonably simple game to understand, and the systems are typically easy to employ.